ghidora77/GEE_Labs_Website/docs/Lab_05.md

 Urban change detection is a burgeoning field in remote sensing that identifies historical urban development and works to predict where future urban development will occur.
 Remote sensing is a vital partner in this field, as it can provide an unbiased, quantitative assessment of change over time.
 For instance, [Greece](https://www.spiegel.de/international/europe/finding-swimming-pools-with-google-earth-greek-government-hauls-in-billions-in-back-taxes-a-709703.html) is using Google Earth Pro to scour the countryside for signs of tax evaders (ex., a luxury pool built without a permit may indicate sheltered money).
 Other countries are using classification models in Google Earth Engine to characterize urban development.

 In this example, we will go over a simple, but very effective method of identifying urban development, based on real-world experience.
 In nearby Roanoke (located about 45 minutes east of Virginia Tech), like any other city, there has been significant construction in the past few years.
-About three years ago, a patch of land was converted from trees and pasture and construction began an assisted living facility.
+About three years ago, construction of an assisted living facility began on a patch of trees and pasture.
 Let's test to see if we can identify this construction.
-We will use the Landsat 8 image collection (as we used earlier), and import our test point as `var roi`.
+We will use the Landsat 8 image collection, and import our test point as `var roi`.
 The process of building the chart is the same as earlier, and we will use NDVI as our change metric, as we can hypothesize that new construction will greatly reduce NDVI.

 ```javascript
 // Test area - lat/long acquired from Google Maps